tmarkec/row_to_grow/README.md

 8. Copy the "Signing secret"

 9. Add the "Signing secret" to Heroku Config Vars as STRIPE_WH_SECRET
+## Steps to clone project
+- Click on the code tab under the repository name.
+- Then click on "Code" button to the right above the files listed.
+- Click on the clipboard icon to copy the URL.
+- Open Git Bash in gitpod or your preferred IDE.
+- Change the working directory to where you want your cloned directory.
+- Type git clone and then paste the URL that you copied.
+- Press enter and clone is complete.
+- In the terminal install the requirements by using the following: pip3 install -r requirements.txt
+- Next create the env.py file which tells our project which variables to use.
+- Add the file to a .gitignore to prevent it from being pushed to github
+- Make migrations by running : python manage.py makemigrations
+- Then migrate those changes with python manage.py migrate
+- To run the project type python manage.py runserver into the terminal and open port 8000.
+- This will open the project locally for you to work on.
+## Forking repository on GitHub
+- Login to github and find the repository
+- Under your profile photo on the right hand side you will see the fork button.
+- Click the fork button and github will create a copy to your account.
 # Credits
 -
 ### Tutorials and inspiration